-How someone can be banned ('disqualified') or removed as a charity trustee and how to check this on the register of removed trustees.
+How a person can be disqualified as a charity trustee, and key checks to make of registers of removed trustees.

 You must be at least 18 years old to be a charity trustee (16 if your charity is a company or charitable incorporated organisation (CIO)).

-Some people are disqualified by law from acting as charity trustees.
-Subject to waiver provisions.
+Some people are disqualified by law from acting as charity trustees, subject to waiver provisions.
 You can find out about automatic disqualification rules in our guidance.

-It is normally an offence to act as a trustee while disqualified unless the commission has given a waiver.
-Special provisions apply to charitable companies.
-Find out more about disqualifications and waivers of disqualification in the commission’s staff guidance.
+It is normally an offence to act as a trustee while disqualified unless the Charity Commission has given a waiver.

 How to check if a prospective trustee is disqualified